strncat/strncat.github.io/_posts/2019-08-19-binary-search-proof.markdown

 <br>
 <!----------------------------------------------------------------------------------->
 <h4><b>Correctness Proof</b></h4>
-This is just my attempt to prove that binary search algorithm implemented above is correct.
+This is just my attempt to prove that the binary search algorithm implemented above is correct.
 To prove binary search is correct, we want to prove the following:
 - At every iteration binary search is still searching the correct range in the array.
 This can be achieved with a loop invariant.
 - Binary search terminates.